 Clive originated the Electric Highway Working Group that consisted of TasNetworks, Hydro Tasmania, RACT and the three regional development authorities.
 As part of his work with that group he undertook a tour of seven European charging networks, visits to charging manufacturers, electric vehicle associations in several countries, car dealers/distributors and relevant government authorities.

 Clive is AEVA’s representative on the Tasmanian Government's Electric Vehicle Working Group.
-He is also the largest shareholder in EHT.
+He is also a major shareholder in EHT.

 Clive has over 25 years of experience as a management consultant specialising in feasibility studies, cost benefit analysis, financial analysis, strategic planning and development economics.
 He is currently focused on ensuring that Tasmania has the best state-wide electric vehicle charging network in Australia.